ToxicFrog/vstruct/README.md

 ### 6.1 Controlling Endianness ###

-At any given moment, when packing or unpacking, vstruct is in either *big-endian* or *little-endian* mode.
+At any given moment, when reading or writing, vstruct is in either *big-endian* or *little-endian* mode.
 These affect the order in which it expects bytes to appear for formats `f`, `u`, `i`, and `m`, for the initial string length in `c`, and for the bytes making up a bitpack.
 In big-endian mode it expects the most significant byte to occur first; in little-endian mode, the least sigificant byte.
 (There is at present no support for more esoteric modes like middle-endian.)

 Each operation starts in *host-endian* mode - the endianness is set to match that of the host system.
 It can subsequently be controlled with the following characters in the format string: